 The Early Years

-1918: Samuel Clarke completed an apprenticeship with John Hanna and Company, funeral undertakers and building contractors.
-After this he founded his own business in Greenwell Street, Newtownards.
+1918: After Samuel Clarke completed his apprenticeship with John Hanna & Co.
+Funeral Directors & Building Contractors, he founded his own business in Greenwell Street, Newtownards.

 1920’s: The young entrepreneur worked hard to develop his small business.
 He excelled at everything he turned his hand to and bought horses, stabling them in Greenwell Street.